safespring/docs/content/compute/keypairs.md

 If you are using an operating system which runs OpenSSH you will be able to use the pem-file directly with the -i flag to the ssh command.
 If you are using PuTTY on Windows you will need to convert the pem-file to a format Putty understands.
 This is done with the PuTTYgen-program (that is installed alongside PuTTY if you are using the installer for PuTTY).

 When Puttygen has started go to the menu entry File->Load private key.
 Since files ending with .pem is not recognized you pick "All files *.*" in the open dialogue and then open the key you downloaded from the dashboard.
 You should get a notification that PuTTYgen has imported the key.
-You are recommended to set a password for the key - otherwise anyone with access to your computer will be able to log in to you instance.
+You are recommended to set a password for the key - otherwise anyone with access to your key file will be able to log in to you instance.
 Now you press "Save private key" and name file.

 ## Import already existing key